 Lunch is a fairly robust affair, ensuring you keep up your energy.
-For example you’ll be served veggies, potatoes, quinoa soup, pasta, rice or meat balls.
+For example, you’ll be served veggies, potatoes, quinoa soup, pasta, rice or meatballs.

 Finally, our past travellers have continually been impressed by our campsite dinners prepared by our amazing porter team.
 Expect rounded meals with either rice or potato, mixed vegetables and a protein such as chicken with a simple sauce or gravy.
 You may also be served a hearty soup or stew.
-On occasion, our team has even baked a cake for hikers celebrating their birthday on the trail!
+On occasion, our team has even baked a cake for hikers celebrating their birthdays on the trail!

 How often will I eat?

-On our hike we have scheduled three full meals per day with multiple opportunities to enjoy a quick snack en route.
+On our hike, we have scheduled three full meals per day with multiple opportunities to enjoy a quick snack en route.
 We encourage you to stop often for water and snack breaks.

-Are snacks provided or should I bring my own?
+Are snacks provided, or should I bring my own?

-Some basic snacks such as dried fruit, nuts and granola bars will be handed out before we kick off each morning.
-However, if you prefer something else to snack on such as chocolate, we encourage you to bring it.
+Some basic snacks, such as dried fruit, nuts and granola bars, will be handed out before we kick off each morning.
+However, if you prefer something else to snack on, such as chocolate, we encourage you to bring it.

 What if I have a dietary preference or allergy?
 Is Peru/Out Adventures accommodating to food allergies?